How basal implants treat

 This patient from Switzerland grinded its teeth to the point of abrasion.
 The teeth were very sensitive.
 Dr Genchev completed full mouth dental restoration with basal dental implants in 1 visit of 5 days.

-Basal dental implants are recommended for patients with diabetes because they are well integrated into the cortical bone.
+Basal dental implants are recommended for patients who are diabetic because they are integrated into the cortical bone that is not affected by the effects of diabetes on soft gum tissue.